Milindi-Kodikara/RMIT-READ-BioMed/README.md

 ## List of Publications

-[Effectiveness of Cross-linguistic Extraction of Genetic Information using Generative Large Language Models](https://ceur-ws.org/Vol-3756/GenoVarDis2024_paper4.pdf)
+[Milindi Kodikara and Karin M. Verspoor.
+2024.
+Effectiveness of Cross-Linguistic Extraction of Genetic Information using Generative Large Language Models.
+In Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2024).](https://ceur-ws.org/Vol-3756/GenoVarDis2024_paper4.pdf)

-Lesser the shots, higher the hallucinations:
-Exploration of Genetic Information Extraction using Generative Large Language Models - TBA
+Milindi Kodikara and Karin M. Verspoor.
+2024 (to appear).
+Lesser the Shots, Higher the Hallucinations: Exploration of Genetic Information Extraction using Generative Large Language Models.
+In Proceedings of the Australian Language Technology Association (ALTA 2024).

 ## Project overview